Mazzareth/masterwork/src/app/Context.md

 - ZZQ UI consistency:
   - Per-project Notes (in Commission) now sort by `createdAt` descending to match the aggregated Notes list.
   - Projects and Notes cards use equal visual height with internal scrolling and thicker separators for clearer grouping.
 See [`src/app/zzq/page.tsx`](src/app/zzq/page.tsx).
+- Bug fix:
+  - ZZQ sidebar Settings overflow/clipping resolved.
+The sidebar is now a flex column and the Clients list is flex-1 with internal scroll, replacing the previous fixed calc height.
+This prevents the Commission Link area from being cut off and keeps "Save" and "Copy" buttons clickable.
+See [`src/app/zzq/page.tsx`](src/app/zzq/page.tsx).
+- Commission Pages & Settings:
+  - Artists can set a unique commission slug in ZZQ Settings (left header).
+The chosen slug is reserved globally under `/commissionSlugs/{slug}` and stored at `/users/{uid}/sites/zzq/config/settings.commissionSlug`.
+  - Clients can visit `/commission/{slug}` to authenticate and submit a brief; a chat is created for both participants and the client is redirected to the CC chat.
 - Push Notifications:
   - Device-level enable/disable from the ZZQ sidebar; stores/deletes FCM token under `/users/{uid}/notificationTokens/{token}` via [`ensurePushPermissionAndToken()`](src/lib/notifications.ts:20) and [`disablePushForThisDevice()`](src/lib/notifications.ts:122).
   - Per-client notification preference toggle on the Client View header; writes `notificationsEnabled` on the client doc at `/users/{uid}/sites/zzq/clients/{clientId}` (owner-only).